sweinberg/Chris-Hansenify/README.md

 # Chris Hansenify

-**Chris Hansenify** is a simple Javascript bookmarklet that displays a stern looking Chris Hansen, former host of MSNBC's *To Catch A Predator*, on the left side of your browser screen.
-If you find yourself viewing questionable content online, simply click the bookmarklet and "have a seat over there."
+**Chris Hansenify** is a Javascript bookmarklet that displays a photo of Chris Hansen on the left side of a browser window, when clicked on.

 **Note:** try it out by saving the following as a bookmark and clicking on it: